upday/upday.github.io/_posts/blog/2016-06-22-vector_drawables.md

 Since the vector graphics are rendered at runtime, the initial loading and drawing of a vector drawable will be slower.
 This is why Android recommends using them for images of max 200x200dp.

+What exactly does "slower" mean and what's the difference between drawing a vector drawable and a PNG?
+In order to actually check how long the rendering takes we've tried several approaches.

+1. Using System.currentTimeMillis()

-In order to actually check how long the rendering of the vector drawables takes comparing to drawing a PNG image we've created a MeasurableImageView, that overrides the ``onDraw()`` method allowing to compute how long the ``super.onDraw()`` took.
+We've created a MeasurableImageView, that overrides the ``onDraw()`` method allowing to compute how long the ``super.onDraw()`` took.

 {% highlight java %}
 @Override